Eroica-cpp/DistSearch/notes/LZD_log.md

 $NUTCH: the directory where nutch lies.
 $SOLR : the directory where solr lies.

+### 2014-06-13 12:00:00
+#### Impress.js
+is good, with a super good example [hashdog](http://www.hashdog.com/brochure/#/how), and I decided to use it as the templete for our presentation.
+#### HTTrack
+is super good!
+It is just a advanced, easy-to-use, GUI version of Nutch.
+It has a lot of parameters available for tunning, really really flexible.

 ### 2014-06-07 9:00:00
 ##### !IMPORTANT!
 This log is instructions on how to run Nutch in Eclipse and change Nutch's source codes